 Prescription Savings Club: While not insurance, Walgreens offers a Prescription Savings Club with additional savings for customers.
 Membership fee is required — $20 for individual or $35 for family per year.
 For complete program details, click here.
 The benefits include:

 - 5% to 20% savings on most immunizations

 - 10% bonus on Walgreens Brand and Nice! products and in-store photofinishing services

 - Savings on preventive and lifestyle medications insurance may not cover

 - Additional prescription discounts on pet medications, all compound medications, nebulizers and diabetic supplies with a prescription

 Plus, in Colorado, the drug store offers safe medication disposal kiosks at select locations, available during regular pharmacy hours.
 The kiosks provide a year-round, safe and convenient way to dispose of unwanted, unused or expired prescriptions, including controlled substances and over-the-counter medications for FREE.

 Freebies: Walgreens regularly offers FREE items (usually candy, a beverage or health & beauty item) via its Register Rewards program.
 Such offers can be found in its weekly ad insert.
 The offers require customers to pay for the item upfront.
 In return, customers receive a Register Rewards (RR) coupon, valued at the cost of the item, good for their next visit on any purchase.
 Note: You cannot use the RR coupon to purchase the same item from which the RR was generated, as it will not produce another RR for that item.
 However, you can use your RR to purchase other RR promo items and it will produce the RR for that item.
 (Yes, it’s very confusing.)
-MHOTC Tip: We suggest using the coupon immediately, as they have a short redemption period — usually about two weeks.
+MHOTC Tip: Use the RR coupon immediately, as they have a short redemption period — usually about two weeks.
 In addition, it ensures you won’t forget to use it.

 For more money-saving tips, read “How To Get The Best Deals at Target“.